-I realized that the same skillsets which worked well for me as a fundraiser were precisely the ones needed to be a killer marketer.
+I realized that the same skillset which worked well for me as a fundraiser were precisely the ones needed to be a killer marketer.

-Soon after this uncomfortable encounter, I realized that clinging to fixed notions wasn’t serving anyone.
-I began looking more deeply and realized that the same skillsets which worked well for me as a fundraiser were precisely the ones needed to be a killer marketer.
+Soon after this uncomfortable encounter, I realized that clinging to fixed notions of job titles wasn’t serving anyone.
+As I looked more deeply and realized that the same skillset which worked well for me as a fundraiser were precisely the ones needed to be a killer marketer.
 Specifically, four traits are required.

 Client / Donor Centricity

-When I ran a consultancy agency, we would work with clients who would want us to review the quality of their proposals.
+When I ran a consultancy agency, we worked with clients who wanted us to review the quality of their proposals.
 I can’t tell you how often, I reviewed proposals which seldom used the language of the donor or even mentioned the donor.
-I would often read elaborations of how great their organization or approach was, but you’d never hear about the donor or the value the organization would bring to the donor.
+I often read elaborate details of how great their organization or approach was, but you’d never hear about the donor or the value the organization would bring to the donor.
 One of the main tenants of marketing is client centricity.
 If you are not a client centric marketer, you won’t be effective.
 Sure, your brand (insert “organization”) is great but why should I use your brand, what is in it for me?

 If you are not client centric, you won’t be effective.

-Want a quick way to tell if you are being client centric in your fundraising proposal?
+Want a quick way to tell if you’re being client centric in your fundraising proposal?
 Count how many times your organization is mentioned and then count how many times the donor is mentioned.
-If the later is greater, you’re on your way to donor centricity.
-If its not, then you will need to change your strategy.
+If the later is greater, then you’re on your way to donor centricity.
+If it is not, then you will need to change your strategy.

 Knowing the motivations

-In B2B marketing, for example, we are taught that there are “broadly” four different pain points:
+In B2B marketing, for example, we are taught, broadly speaking, that there are four different pain points: